About Shenton Safaris

 The high standards of the camps, calm and friendly atmosphere, and unusually high number of repeat clients are a further reflection of this unassuming man.

-Derek is on the board of the South Luangwa Conservation Society (SLCS) .
+Derek is on the board of the Conservation South Luangwa (CSL) .

-Jules Shenton: Jules, a trained zoologist and wildlife photographer, has recently moved back to the Shenton residence in Lusaka with the girls, Saphire and Jayabella, and she remains an integral part of the operations.
-Jules is on the Board of Trustees of Project Luangwa.
+Jules Shenton: Jules, a trained zoologist and wildlife photographer, has been an integral part of the operations since 2004, looking after the camps decoration and renown cuisine.
+Jules is also on the Board of Trustees of Project Luangwa.

 Our large team of friendly local staff can include up to 40 members when we are busy with camp construction, and in full swing of the season.
 From our waiters, chefs, and housekeepers to our boiler men and mechanics, they will take great care of you whilst you’re in the camps.